 Five star hotels

-As of late March, 2023, the Austrian Chamber of Commerce also classified one other luxury hotel as a five-star property:
+At the time of writing (mid-March 2025), the Austrian Chamber of Commerce classifies one other luxury hotel as a five-star property:

 Hotel Bristol